1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/Part 1 - JavaScript/1) Getting started/2) Pnpm.md

 `pnpm add --save-dev jest`
 `pnpm add -D typescript @types/node`

-Additionally, replace the test error with jest:
+Additionally, replace the test error with jest and add a build and dev in scripts:
 ```json
 {
   "name": "conjuu-pnpm",